 Where: The rink is located at 235 Queens Quay West

-When: The Natrel Rink usually opens in November.
+When: The Natrel Rink usually opens mid to late November (weather permitting).
 Check website to confirm hours.

 More Info: www.harbourfrontcentre.com